zvanderbosch/phot2lc/README.md

 # phot2lc

-**DISCLAIMER: phot2lc is still in alpha development stages.
-It is not yet recommended to use this tool for scientifically publishable light curves**
+**\*\*DISCLAIMER: phot2lc is still in alpha development stages.
+It is not yet recommended to use this tool for scientifically publishable light curves.
+In particular, it would be wise to compare the barycentric times from phot2lc with the barycentric corrected times from other programs to ensure consistency.**

 A pure-Python interactive tool for extracting light curves from time series photometric data.